-Thinking about this reminded me of when I am driving and stop at a red light.
-Although I do not have the strength in me to move my car forward, the car itself is ready to go right through the intersection.
+Thinking about this reminded me of when I am driving and come to a stop.
+Although I do not have the strength in me to move my car forward, the car itself is ready to go.
 The only thing restraining the power of the engine to carry me forward is my foot on the brake.
 Likewise, the commands of God have the power to carry us forward in God’s will, but any resistance to God is like the brakes that stop us from fulfilling God’s commands.
 It’s not that there isn’t power to complete the task.
 It’s that we have chosen not to use it.

 I’ve just finished reading about Gideon in my daily Bible reading.
 When the angel of the Lord first appeared to him and told him to deliver Israel from the hand of Midian, Gideon balked.
 Who was he to be able to do such a thing?
 He brought up all his reasons of why he wasn’t the right person, but God simply said, “I will be with you, and you shall defeat Midian as one man.”
 Although it took a series of signs (that God graciously allowed) before Gideon was convinced that what God was telling him was true, he did eventually have the confidence to obey, and when He obeyed, God did what only He could do.
 And Gideon got to see the Lord miraculously defeat the Midianite army.

 There are so many accounts like this in the Bible where the Lord gave a person a job to do—a job that would be impossible by human standards—and the power to do it was freely available to them in Him.
 When the Lord gives us something to do, He never intends that we do it alone.
 He is there with His world-making word-power to see it through.